mofas/r-note/README.md

 trainData = read.csv("trainData.csv")
 testData = read.csv("testData.csv")

-# build model which automatically mapp to all other column
+# build model which automatically map to all other column
 model1 = lm(y ~., data=trainData)
 # explicitly indicate which column will be used as independent data.
 model2 = lm(y ~ x1 + x2 + x3, data=trainData)